Guten-Reader/guten_reader_BE/README.md

 `POST api/v1/recommendation`

 **Description:** A user turns a new page in their Gutenberg book.
 A GET request is sent to `/api/v1/recommendation`.
-The request includes the user's `access_token`, the `current_mood`, and the new page's full `text` in the request body.
+The request includes the user's `access_token`, the `current_mood`, the music `genre` and the new page's full `text` in the request body.
 The endpoint conducts a sentiment analysis on the text and returns a value of either 1(Positive), 0.5(Neutral), or 0(Negative) internally.
 The sentiment value and access_token is used to call Spotify's track recommendation endpoint.
-The track recommendation endpoint returns an array of 10 classical tracks (as track_uri) with either a positive, neutral, or negative mood.
+The track recommendation endpoint returns an array of 10 classical tracks (as track_uri) with the mood value (1, 0.5, 0).

 The body of the request requires an access_token.
 You can obtain an access_token by visiting the [access_token endpoint on our Rails app](http://guten-server.herokuapp.com/api/v1/access_token/1).
 Access_token expires hourly.